puppetlabs/puppetlabs-puppet_agent/REFERENCE.md

 Type: Ruby 4.x API

-The any_resources_of_type function.
+Puppet::Parser::Resource instances of the passed in resource type

 #### `any_resources_of_type(String $resource_type, Optional[Hash[Any, Any]] $parameters)`

-The any_resources_of_type function.

-Returns: `Any`
+Puppet::Parser::Resource instances of the passed in resource type

+Returns: `Boolean` Whether there are any instances of resource_type

 ##### `resource_type`

 Data type: `String`

+Resource type that is being looked for

 ##### `parameters`

 Data type: `Optional[Hash[Any, Any]]`

+Optional parameters

 ### <a name="uri_host_from_string"></a>`uri_host_from_string`

 Type: Ruby 3.x API

-Return a uri host from a string
+The uri_host_from_string function.

 #### `uri_host_from_string()`

+The uri_host_from_string function.

-Return a uri host from a string
+Returns: `Any` Return a uri host from a string

-Returns: `Any`

 ### <a name="windows_msi_installargs"></a>`windows_msi_installargs`

 Type: Ruby 3.x API

-Return the $install_options parameter as a string usable in an msiexec command
+The windows_msi_installargs function.

 #### `windows_msi_installargs()`

+The windows_msi_installargs function.

-Return the $install_options parameter as a string usable in an msiexec command
+Returns: `String` Return the $install_options parameter as a string usable in an msiexec command

-Returns: `Any`

 ### <a name="windows_native_path"></a>`windows_native_path`

 Type: Ruby 3.x API

-Return a windows native path
+The windows_native_path function.

 #### `windows_native_path()`

+The windows_native_path function.

-Return a windows native path
+Returns: `Any` Return a windows native path

-Returns: `Any`

 ## Data types

 ### <a name="Puppet_agent--Arch"></a>`Puppet_agent::Arch`

-The Puppet_agent::Arch data type.
+This type stores all possible architecture patterns

 Alias of `Pattern[/^x86$/, /^x64$/, /^i386$/, /^i86pc$/, /^amd64$/, /^x86_64$/, /^power$/, /^sun4[uv]$/, /^ppc64le$/, /^aarch64$/, /PowerPC_POWER/]`

 ### <a name="Puppet_agent--Config"></a>`Puppet_agent::Config`

-The Puppet_agent::Config data type.
+This Puppet type alias

 Alias of